 Microsoft SQL Server OLTP Can Be Hardware Intensive

-However, despite the complexities of these kinds of troubleshooting tasks, in many enterprises it is becoming increasingly more common to simply throw more hardware at performance problems when the capability exists.
-Although this is not an optimal solution in the majority of cases, it also serves as a practical, temporary remedy that spares mission-critical systems, users, and customers' unnecessary downtime while DBAs work on tracking down the root source of the problem and finding a proper, long-term solution.
+However, despite the complexities of these kinds of troubleshooting tasks, in many enterprises it is becoming increasingly more common to simply throw additional hardware at performance problems when the option exists.
+Although this is not an optimal solution in the majority of cases, it serves as a practical, temporary, remedy that spares mission-critical systems, users, and customers' unnecessary downtime while DBAs work on tracking down the root source of the problem and finding a proper, long-term solution.

 Microsoft SQL Server OLTP Configuration Can Be Complex